whosFritz/MensiMates/README.md

-# Mensa Speiseplan
+# Mensa Speiseplan (Still in Development)
+## in cooperation with olech2412
 This is a simple Flutter app that displays the meals and meal types of a Mensa (canteen) with a rating system.
-The app was built using Dart programming language and the Flutter framework.The app also includes a rating system that allows users to rate the meals.
+The app is beeing built using Dart programming language and the Flutter framework.The app also includes a rating system that allows users to rate the meals.

 ## Features
 Displays meals and meal types of a Mensa